sciwork/swportal/content/pages/sprint/2022/04-taipei.rst

 ------------

 | Attendees will pay for the venue fee (2280 NTD) together.
-|	Note that we have 17 people last sprint :)
+|	Note that we have 17 people in the last sprint :)
 |

 Requirements